bsstahl/CognitiveInheritance/Posts/A-Software-Developers-View-of-Dynamic-Programming.md

 #### Continue the Conversation

 I am happy to answer questions or discuss this further.
-Ping me on Twitter {TwitterLink} with your comments or questions.
+Ping me {TwitterLink} with your comments or questions.
 I'd love to hear from you.
 I am also available to deliver a talk to your conference or user group on {PageLink:Speaking-Engagements|this or other topics}.
 You can {ContactPageLink:contact me here}.

 ##### Footnotes